-Determine whether nuclear criticality safety (NCS) precautions for firefighting are included in the emergency procedures Determine whether for areas in which firefighting restrictions exist because of NCS concerns, appropriate postings are in place that clearly and concisely portray such restrictions..Determine whether the pre-fire plan(s) are current, available in the field reflect any special considerations such as unique chemical hazards.
+Determine whether nuclear criticality safety (NCS) precautions for firefighting are included in the emergency procedures (e.g. emergency plan implementing procedures and or the pre-fire plan.)
+These precautions must address the use of moderating fire suppressants in moderation-controlled areas.
+Determine whether for areas in which firefighting restrictions exist because of NCS concerns, appropriate postings are in place that clearly and concisely portray such restrictions.
+This should not entail an in-depth review of criticality safety analysis, as that is covered in a separate inspection per IP 88015, “Nuclear Criticality Safety.”

+Determine whether the pre-fire plan(s) are current, available in the required field locations and reflect any special considerations such as unique chemical hazards.
+Determine whether for areas in which unique chemical hazard consideration/restrictions exist, appropriate postings are in place, as required, that clearly and concisely portray such restrictions for an emergency.
 This should not entail an in-depth review of the pre-fire plans, as that is covered in a separate inspection per IP 88055, “Fire Protection.”
+The focus here is pre-fire plan distribution.

-Through discussions with licensee staffsample records, review the licensee's emergency response program to determine whether, for plant changes, all elements identified in the regulations and regulatory guides (10 CFR 40.31j3, 10 CFR 70.22i3, and Regulatory Guide 3.67), pertaining to chemical and/or other hazards that have the potential to affect operations with special nuclear material at the adequately addressed.
-The inspector should determine whether all conditions identified in the license and the site emergency plan pertaining to chemical hazards are in such changes.
+Through discussions with licensee staff and a sample records review, review the licensee's emergency response program to determine whether, for plant changes, all elements identified in the regulations and regulatory guides (i.e. 10 CFR 40.31(j)(3), 10 CFR 70.22(i)(3), and Regulatory Guide 3.67), pertaining to chemical and/or other hazards that have the potential to affect operations with special nuclear material at the facility is adequately addressed.
+The inspector should determine whether all conditions identified in the license and the site emergency plan pertaining to chemical hazards are implemented in such changes.

 Determine whether the licensee has a process for evaluating plant changes and modifications for their potential impact on the current emergency preparedness program if implemented.
 This process may be a routine change review process that incorporates a cross-discipline evaluation.

+Review topic specific procedures to verify that:

 Information for Response Groups: Organizations, both onsite and offsite, which are expected to provide assistance during emergencies, should be informed of conditions that might be encountered and should be assisted in preparing suitable emergency response procedures.
 For example, the on- and offsite emergency response personnel, including fire response personnel, should be provided with guidance on fighting fires in fuel handling areas.

 Controlled Evacuation of Personnel: Emergency procedures should clearly designate evacuation routes.
 These routes should follow the quickest and most direct routes practicable.
 The routes should be clearly identified and should avoid recognized areas of higher risk.
 The routes should lead personnel to pre-established assembly areas or rally points for accounting.
+Evacuation routes and accountability points must be designed or monitored to minimize the potential for exposing the evacuating personnel to radiation.

 These evacuation procedures should be made known to all employees in areas which could be affected by radiation from a nuclear criticality.
 The procedures should also make provision for the evacuation of transient personnel.
 The emergency procedures should provide instructions on what actions, such as emergency shutdowns, should be performed prior to evacuation.